a stepparent’s guide to parental alienation

 "I am NOT being brainwashed!"
 Even without you asking, the child will reassure you that their decision to reject you is theirs and theirs alone.
 They'll insist the targeting parent isn't influencing them.

 Total absence of empathy.
 Alienated kids act cold, distant, and whatever the opposite of empathetic is.
 Guilt does not exist.
 Gratitude for any positive traits you have or contributions you've made as a parent or stepparent also doesn't exist in alienated kids.

 Absolute support of alienating parent.
 Any time there's any disagreement between houses, the alienated child will always, ALWAYS side with the "good" (alienating) parent.
 They won't even try to pretend they're being impartial or fair, and they don't care about the targeted parent's point of view.

 Kid becomes a parrot.
 The alienated kid will repeat verbatim every argument you've already heard from the alienating parent's mouth… or in their emails, as was the case with us.
 My stepdaughter (10 at the time) would say things like how moving away would mean she was "growing up in a better environment" or that she'd have "so many more opportunities."
 Yeah sure, that sounds like normal 10yo thinking.🙄

 You're rejected!
 YOU'RE rejected!
 Everyone's rejected!!
 Rejecting behavior doesn't stop at the biological parent, no siree!
-An alienated kid will reject stepparents, siblings (blood or step, either way), grandparents, aunties or uncles, virtually anyone who's viewed as a threat to the alienating parent's narrative.
+An alienated kid will reject formerly beloved stepparents, siblings (blood or step, either way), grandparents, aunties or uncles… virtually anyone they view as a threat to the alienating parent's narrative.

 So those are the primary signs of PAS you'll see in an alienated kid.
 But what brings the kid to that point?
 What constitutes alienating behaviors in the other parent?
 So many red flags to choose from!